 WAAFT stands for We Agnostics, Atheists,

 and Freethinkers.
-WAAFT-AZ.org provides an online presence to support the
+WAAFT-AZ.org provides an online presence

 In the foreword to the first edition of the book Alcoholics

-Anonymous can be found the sentence: "The only requirement for
+Anonymous can be found the sentence: "The only requirement

-sober.
+sought to get sober.
 The only change ever made to that

 sentence has been the deletion of the word honest.
 Thus

 we believe that AA can be a program for recovery, and

 meetings a place of refuge for even those alcoholics who do